 A new platform to find people, projects and organizations working on climate and ecological action.
 You can also ask questions and share information on almost any climate change related topic.

-There are many groups having native plant sales this year (not High Park though).
-Many require pre-ordering so start now.
+There are many groups having annual native plant sales (not High Park though).
+These links are for reference and will be updated in spring of 2025.

 Save our Migrating Birds